My Logo Design Process: How to Design a Logo in Three Phases

 No process is foolproof.
 There will be the occasional logo design project that, for whatever reason, doesn’t go according to plan.
 You will have to decide if you are willing to suck it up and add extra steps to the process or charge extra for the time and effort that goes above and beyond what you agree upon.
 It doesn’t hurt to have a contract explaining what qualifies as significant changes and/or additions and how to deal with them.
 As long as you explain things well in advance, most clients will understand when their excessive changes come at an extra cost.

-However, when you and your client are both talking about logo design in terms that have their business goals and customers in mind, the process becomes easier.
-After all, when it comes to business, the customer experience is tantamount to success.
-Your logo design process should take this into account first and foremost.
+However, when you and your client discuss logo design in terms that consider their business goals and customers, the process becomes easier.
+After all, the customer experience is tantamount to success in business, and your logo design process should take this into account first and foremost.

 cyanbolddesign.com